pi-kei/blender-pulsing-particle-emission/README.md

-# Blender Addon: Pulsing Particle Emitting
+# Blender Addon: Pulsing Particle Emission

 Creates pulsing particle emitters based on selected particle system which could be useful for music visualization.
 Blender does not have a way to turn on/off emission of the particles and this approach is kind of a workaround.